nopara73/Privacy/README.md

 ### Schedule

-- How often post a video?
+- There is consensus among Youtubers that posting less frequently than once a week isn't recommended and there is debate on more frequent content, which may signal diminishing returns.
-- What is the ideal time of the day to post a video?
+- What is the ideal day and time of the day to post a weekly video?

-### Video Format
+### Timing

 - How long should a video take?